 The information we collect allows us to learn more about who uses and supports our charity, taking your needs and interests into account to make more informed decisions and ultimately help make life better for those affected by Huntington’s disease.

 This policy outlines exactly how we collect personal information, exactly what we collect, how we use it and how we store it.
-It also makes clear your right to know what we know about you and how you can make changes to your communication preferences.
+It also makes clear your right to know what we know about you and your right to control this data.

 Directly from you

-We obtain personal information when you give it to us directly, for example when you enquire about our activities, register with us, send or receive an email, make a donation to us, ask a question about our services or otherwise provide us with personal information.
+We obtain personal information when you give it to us directly, for example when you enquire about our activities, use our services, sign up to our mailing list, send or receive an email, make a donation to us, ask a question or otherwise provide us with personal information.

 Information available publicly

-On occasion, we might obtain information from open websites such Companies House and from publicly available articles in newspapers and online news sites.
+On occasion, we might obtain information from open websites such Companies House, from annual reviews, from company websites and from publicly available articles in newspapers and online news sites.